 - Advanced certification in Feldenkrais (Quebec School of Training in Somatic Education)

-Elena subs Feldenkrais classes regularly, you can also find her on our online platform of recorded sessions.
+You can find her on our online platform of recorded sessions.

 Rija Renaud